Monster Hunter: World guide: monster hunting basics, combat tips

 Ready to learn, rookie?

-With Monster Hunter: World recently being released on PC, it can be a little daunting for new players who hadn’t played any of the previous games in the series.
-Console players have had at most a decade’s head start with new things being introduced steadily, but for PC players there’s a lot of concepts which can seem unnecessarily complex.
-So in order to ease the newer players in a bit more smoothly, this guide will bring everyone up to speed with what to expect in this deceptively taxing game.
+With Monster Hunter: World now being out on PC for a fair while, players are starting to get into the later game.
+However it can still be somewhat daunting for new players who are not as experienced.
+Console players have had at most a decade’s head start with new things being introduced steadily, though this is being widely seen as an optimised version of the previous games.
+There’s still a lot of concepts which can seem unnecessarily complex, so in order to ease the new and veteran players in a bit more, this guide will bring everyone up to speed with what to expect in this deceptively taxing game.

 Monster Hunter: World guide